grace-notes/website/contents/topics/apostolic-church.md

 obedient to the doctrine of Christ.

-That the widows’ fund might be carefully distributed, seven almoners, or deacons, <sup>**[<sup>2</sup>](#sdfootnote2sym)**</sup> were appointed, of whom the most eminent was St. Stephen, described as a man “full of faith, and of the Holy Spirit,” and as one who, “full of faith and power did great wonders and miracles among the people.”
+That the widows’ fund might be carefully distributed, seven almoners, or deacons[^2], were appointed, of whom the most eminent was St. Stephen, described as a man “full of faith, and of the Holy Spirit,” and as one who, “full of faith and power did great wonders and miracles among the people.”
 It will be observed that these seven men have Greek names, and that one was a proselyte from the Greco-Syrian city of Antioch.
 It was natural, from the peculiar character of the quarrel, that Hellenistic Jews should have been appointed to this office.
 And this circumstance must be looked on as divinely arranged.
 For the introduction of that party which was most free from local and national prejudices into the very ministry of the Church must have had an important influence in preparing the way for the admission of the Gentiles.

 Looking back from our point of view upon the community at Jerusalem, we see in it the beginning of that great society, the Church, which has